 Serve & Care for Others

 Matthew 28:20 tells us even Christ came to serve, not to be served, so it is a critical part of being more like Him.
 Psalm 15 acts as a character building guide and tells us how we should be to others.
 From toddlerhood on, children can get involved in serving others.
-It can begin at home with teaching them to help with household tasks (i.e. sorting laundry, helping with dishes, picking up their toys and books, meal preparation, etc.) and can transition to activities outside the home (i.e. visiting shut-ins, putting together grab bags for the poor and hungry, coloring cards for soldiers or the sick, or joining a 5k event for charity).
+It can begin at home with teaching them to help with household tasks (i.e. sorting laundry, helping with dishes, picking up their toys and books, meal preparation, etc.) and can transition to activities outside the home (i.e. visiting shut-ins, putting together grab bags for charitable organizations that support Pine Ridge Indian Reservation, coloring cards for soldiers or the sick, or joining a 5k event for charity).

 Keep Them from Bad Company